 How you prepare

-Your doctor may recommend a fluid solution (enema) to empty your colon, and an antibiotic to prevent infection during the procedure.
+Your doctor may recommend a fluid solution (enema) to empty your colon.
+You may receive an antibiotic to prevent infection during the procedure.

 What you can expect